KiiChain/Kii-RWA-Protocol/README.md

 #### Storage
 - `token_info`: TokenInfo
+  - Name, symbol, decimals, supply and minter(opt)
+  - Minter has an addr and can have a cap
 - `balances`: Map<Addr, Uint128>
 - `allowances`: Map<(Addr, Addr), AllowanceInfo>
+  - uint with an expiration date
 - `identity_registry`: Addr
 - `compliance`: Addr